 - The space archaeologist uses satellite imaging to locate lost settlements and pyramids

 - Also called "remote sensing," the satellite imagery can also be used to crackdown on looting

-Sarah Parcak is a space archaeologist who uses satellites, initially designed for use by the military, to identify potential sub-surface remains.
+Sarah Parcak, an associate professor at the University of Alabama, has spent the last several years using satellites, initially designed for use by the military, to identify potential sub-surface remains.

 The high-resolution satellites, with infrared and thermal capabilities, sit in orbit almost 500 kilometers above the Earth and can precisely pinpoint objects on terra firm less than a meter in diameter.
 The infrared light used by the satellites has longer wavelengths than visible light and thus can penetrate the earth's surface.